lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 ```

 > <bytes32\> is the `typeId` passed to the `universalReceiver(..)` function.
 Check [LSP2-ERC725YJSONSchema] to learn how to encode the key.

-- MUST return the returned value of the `universalReceiver(bytes32,bytes)` function on both retreived contract abi-encoded as bytes.
-If there is no addresses stored under the data keys above or the call was not forwarded to them, the return value is the two empty bytes abi-encoded as bytes.

-- MUST emit a [UniversalReceiver] event if the function was successful.

 ### Events